Low to leave Germany role after Euro 2020 | Goal.com

 Joachim Low will vacate his role as head coach of the Germany national team after the Euro 2020 tournament in the summer.

-A statement on the official DFB website read: "Joachim Low will end his job as national coach after the European Championship in summer 2021.
+A statement on the official DFB website confirmed Low will step down from his position.
+It read: "Joachim Low will end his job as national coach after the European Championship in summer 2021.

 "The national team coach asked to end his contract, which originally ran until the 2022 World Cup, immediately upon completion of the European Championship tournament.
-The German Football Association (DFB) agreed to this."
+The DFB agreed to this."

-Low expressed his gratitude to the DFB after the announcement was made, while also discussing the immense pride he has felt during his role as Germany head coach over the past 17 years.
+Low expressed his gratitude to the DFB after the announcement was made, while also discussing the immense pride he has felt during his role as Germany head coach over the past 15 years, having spent two years as Jurgen Klinsmann's assistant prior to taking the top job.

 "I take this step very consciously, full of pride and enormous gratitude, but at the same time continue to be very motivated when it comes to the upcoming European Championship tournament," he said.

-"Proud, because it is something very special and an honor for me to be involved in my country.
+"Proud, because it is something very special and an honour for me to be involved with my country.
 And because I have been able to work with the best footballers in the country for almost 17 years and support them in their development.

-DFB President Fritz Keller added: "I have great respect for Joachim Löw's decision.
-The DFB knows what he has in Jogi, he is one of the greatest coaches in world football.
+DFB president Fritz Keller added: "I have great respect for Joachim Low's decision.
+The DFB knows what they have in Jogi, he is one of the greatest coaches in world football.

-"Jogi Löw has had German football like no other for years, not only because of his sporting achievements, but also because of his empathy and humanity.
+"Jogi Low has had German football [in a positive state] like no other for years, not only because of his sporting achievements, but also because of his empathy and humanity.

 "The fact that he informed us about his decision at an early stage is very decent.
-He gives us the DFB the necessary time, calmly and a sense of proportion to name his successor."
+He gives us, the DFB, the necessary time to calmly name his successor."

 Who is in the running to succeed Low?

-German U21 boss Stefan Kuntz has been named as the most likely man to replace Low in recent years, but a number of other high profile names have also been linked with the senior post.
+Germany U-21 boss Stefan Kuntz has been named as the most likely man to replace Low in recent years, but a number of other high-profile names have also been linked with the senior post.

-Jurgen Klinsmann has also been touted as a contender due to his previous experience with the national team - as he oversaw their run to the 2006 World Cup semi-finals.
+Klinsmann has also been touted as a contender due to his previous experience with the national team, with the former Tottenham striker having overseen their run to the 2006 World Cup semi-finals.

-RB Leipzig's Julian Nagelsmann is in the frame too after an impressive start to his coaching career, while ex-Arsenal head coach Arsene Wenger is being billed a dark horse for the position after three years away from the dugout.
+RB Leipzig head coach Julian Nagelsmann and Bayern boss Hansi Flick could also be in the frame, while ex-Arsenal boss Arsene Wenger is being billed as a dark horse for the position after three years away from the dugout.